 Iceland refers to this day as Sprengidagur (Bursting Day) and the tradition includes eating salted meats and peas.
 In Ireland, the day is celebrated as Pancake Tuesday, once marked with unmarried girls who would flip the first pancake.
 If she was successful, rumor had it that she would be married within the year.
 In Scotland, the pancake or “bannock” was placed under a girl’s pillow to induce dreams of her future husband.
 In Russia, this popular pagan (now Christian) holiday of Maslenitsa is the joyful occasion celebrating the end of winter and welcoming spring with laughter, excitement and of course, pancakes.
 Pancakes have been referenced in cooking documents in England as early as 1439.
 It was England that carried on the pagan tradition of serving pancakes and incorporated “pancake day races” where competitors dress in aprons would run through a set course while flipping pancakes in their frying pans as referenced in Pasquil's Palin in 1619.
 “And every man and maide doe take their turne, And tosse their Pancakes up for feare they burne.”

 When I developed the recipes, from my cookbook A Thyme and Place Medieval Feasts and Recipes for the Modern Table.
-I used (with some liberties) common flavors and ingredients available during Medieval Times.
-Yes, I know sharp cheddar cheese may not have not been available, but cheese was and it was abundant with various flavors.
+I used (with some liberties) common flavors and ingredients available during Medieval times.
+Yes, I know sharp cheddar cheese may not have not been available, but cheese was and it was abundant with various textures and flavors.
 Similar recipes can be found in the cookbook (available at your favorite bookstore).